ultrasaurus/test-first-teaching/README.md

 This repo contains all the source code that generates the <http://testfirst.org> web site and courses.

-Courses comprise sets of modules; each course has its own github repo, which students clone (or fork and clone) and do their work inside the clone.
+Courses comprise sets of chapters; each course has its own github repo, which students clone (or fork and clone) and do their work inside the clone.

 If you want to teach a class, this project is for you.
 If you want to learn ruby, go check out <http://github.com/alexch/learn_ruby> instead.